-3. SIGNALS MADE ASHORE
+4.0 SIGNALS MADE ASHORE

-- 3.1.
-Signals made ashore will be displayed on the American Yacht Club main flagpole and announced on VHF channels 69 and 71. - 3.2.
+- 4.1.
+Signals made ashore will be displayed on the American Yacht Club main flagpole and announced on VHF channels 69 and 71. - 4.2.
 If races are postponed from ashore, the first warning signal will be made not less than 90 minutes after the AP is lowered.
-Races will not be postponed ashore later than 1130. - 3.3.
+Races will not be postponed ashore later than 1130.

+4.3.
 If racing for the day is abandoned from ashore, signal flags N over A will be displayed with three sound signals and announced on VHF channels 69 and 71.

-4. SCHEDULE OF RACES
+5.0 SCHEDULE OF RACES

-- 4.1.
-Races for all classes are scheduled for September 25-26 and October 2-3. - 4.2.
-More than one race may be held on any day at the sole discretion of the race committee. - 4.2.1.
-If the race committee intends to start another race on the same day, it will display the second substitute (with no sound) while boats are finishing. - 4.2.2.
+- 5.1.
+Races for all classes are scheduled for April 27 and 28, May 4 and May 5.
+The first warning signal on each course is scheduled to be made at 1055 each day.
+As indicated in 11.1, The "F" flag will be flown five minutes before the first warning signal. - 5.2.
+More than one race may be held on any day at the sole discretion of the race committee. - 5.2.1.
+If the race committee intends to start another race on the same day, it will display the second substitute (with no sound) while boats are finishing.
 When numeral pennants are displayed below the second substitute, the additional race will be held for those classes only.
-Classes so signaled should assemble in the vicinity of the downwind end of the course and stay clear of boats that are still racing. - 4.2.3.
-The next race for each class will begin as soon as practicable after the previous race, even though other classes may still be racing. - 4.3.
-The first warning signal on each Course is scheduled to be made at 1055 each day.
+Classes awaiting the start of an additional race should assemble in the vicinity of the downwind end of the course and stay clear of boats that are still racing. - 5.2.2.
+The next race for each class will begin as soon as practicable after the previous race, even though other classes may still be racing.

-5. RACING AREAS AND VHF CHANNELS USED
+6.0 RACING AREAS AND VHF CHANNELS USED

-- 5.1.
-There will be two separate race areas to which classes will be assigned, the East Course and the South Course. - 5.2.
+- 6.1.
+There will be two separate race areas to which classes will be assigned, the East Course and the South Course. - 6.2.
 The East Course is located approximately mid-Sound, east of Milton Point.
-Communications for classes racing on the East Course will be conducted on VHF channel 71. - 5.3.
+Communications for classes racing on the East Course will be conducted on VHF channel 71. - 6.3.
 The South Course is located approximately mid-Sound South of Milton Point.
-Communications for classes racing on the South Course will be conducted on VHF channel 69. - 5.4.
+Communications for classes racing on the South Course will be conducted on VHF channel 69. - 6.4.
 The approximate position of the starting areas will be announced at approximately 1015 each day for all classes on their respective VHF channels.

-6. CLASSES AND CLASS FLAGS
+7.0 CLASSES AND CLASS FLAGS

-- 6.1.
-Boats will be placed in classes at the discretion of the race committee, designated by numerals (1, 2, 3 etc.). - 6.2.
-Separate Level and One Design classes may be established at the discretion of the race committee. - 6.3.
+- 7.1.
+Boats will be placed in classes at the discretion of the race committee, designated by numerals (1, 2, 3 etc.).
 Class flags will be numeral pennants.
-Each boat shall display the numeral pennant for its class on its backstay or, in the absence of a backstay, from its stern rail. - 6.4.
-A listing of entrants by class and course assignment (East or South) will be available at the Club front desk and the regatta web site, www.AmericanYC.org, at noon on the day before the first race, and from race committee support boats in the starting areas.
+Each boat shall display the numeral pennant for its class on its backstay or, in the absence of a backstay, from its stern rail. - 7.2.
+A listing of entrants by class and course assignment (East or South) will be available at the Club front desk and online at http://yachtscoring.com/event_scratch_sheet.cfm?eID=779 by noon on the day before the first race, and from race committee support boats in the starting areas.

-7. THE COURSES
+8.0 THE COURSES